We partner with several universities across our state to offer various teacher certification options. Check out the details below.

 - Regional Orientation: After summer institute, we will gather in Charlotte-Piedmont Triad to continue orienting to the work in our community.
 This will occur over one to two weeks.

 You will need to cover travel expense to induction, summer institute and regional orientation.
-All housing and meals will be provided during those training times.
+All housing and meals will be provided during induction and summer institute.

 Leadership coaches work with corps members to identify big goals for their classroom.
 From there, they coach and develop corps members through 1:1 meetings, classroom observations, and group professional development.
 Meet our coaches: